bdurand/secret_keys/README.md

 password = secrets["password"]
 ```

 You can add values to the hash as well and move keys between being encrypted/unencrypted at rest.
-The values are always stored unencrypted in memory, but you can save them to a JSON file.
+The values are always stored unencrypted in memory, but you can save them to a JSON or YAML file.

 ```ruby
 # api_key is plaintext by default